-Education at Jacobsburg EEC
+Education at Jacobsburg Environmental Education Center

 Jacobsburg is committed to providing a diverse array of environmental education and interpretive programs.
 Programming is offered year round to schools, civic groups, and the community.
 A schedule of community programs is available at the center.